 University of California, Irvine: Bachelor’s degree in Psychology and Social Behavior

-I am licensed as a Marriage and Family Therapist in the state of California: MFT #109007.
+I am a licensed Marriage and Family Therapist in the state of California: MFT #109007.